DynamoDS/RefineryPrimer/03-hello-GD-For-Revit/03-02_setting-up-a-graph-for-GD-For-Revit.md

 ## Inputs

-To set up a Dynamo graph for use with generative design tools, right-click on each node used to drive the graph and ensure that the _`Is Input`_ option is ticked.
+To set up a Dynamo graph for use with generative design tools, right-click on each node used to drive the graph and ensure that the _`Is Input`_ option is checked.
 Renaming the node with a standard approach such as _`IN_description`_ will help to distinguish these inputs in the Create Study dialog.

-1. Right-click on each node used to drive the graph and ensure that the 'Is Input' option is ticked.
+1. Right-click on each node used to drive the graph and ensure that the 'Is Input' option is checked.

-Renaming the node with a standard approach such as _`IN_description`_ will help to distinguish these inputs in Generative Design.
+2. Set

-_Note: Currently all inputs must be 'Number' slider nodes._
+_Note: Currently all inputs must be 'Number' slider nodes or 'Boolean' nodes._

 <img src="../assets/hello/setting1.png" style="width:200px;"/>